Chinese bicycle-sharing startup Mobike expands into Japan

-SHANGHAI Chinese bicycle-sharing startup Mobike has set up a subsidiary in Fukuoka city in southern Japan and plans to begin service later this year, it said on Thursday.
+SHANGHAI (Reuters) - Chinese bicycle-sharing startup Mobike has set up a subsidiary in Fukuoka city in southern Japan and plans to begin service later this year, it said on Thursday.

 The move into one of Japan's largest cities marks the latest overseas venture for the firm, which has already launched services in Singapore and the UK.
 The company has operations in around 100 Chinese cities and has raised over $900 million since October.